beinghorizontal/tpo_project/README.md

 7. If the test runs successfully replace live and historical data with your desired data feed.

 8. Stop the server by pressing ctrl + c in the console.

+## For static chart

+Simply run static_tpo.py and chart will open in your browser

 ## Important